micaminoff/tsoha-keikat/README.md

 * CRUD functionality for the Events table
 * Logging in and signing up works (even as admin!)

-* Master branch is kinda stale at the moment, check out the branch *part-4* for an unstable mess of debugging.

 #### Future state of app
 The app will
 * Allow sorting by time/place/performer